 The DUT is a wall mounted device.
-Consistent with guidance in ANSI C63.4-2003, the DUT was tested in a table top configuration.
-Radiated and ac mains conducted emissions tests were performed in that manner using the DUT's internal antenna.
-Conducted tests were also performed at the DUT's external antenna port.
-As of the date of this report, the external antenna port was only used for test purposes.
-Should the DUT support an external antenna in the future that would entail additional testing and FCC authorization.
+Consistent with guidance in ANSI C63.4-2003, the DUT was tested in a table top configuration though to facilitate its proper mounting and orientation it was fastened to a small sheet of plywood secured to the table.
+Radiated and ac mains conducted emissions tests were performed in that manner.
+Conducted tests were also performed using a second radio board modified by replacing the internal antenna connection with a short coaxial cable.

-Various test modes were used to simulate the DUT's normal operation in the absence of companion equipment.
-A continuous transmission test mode was used for all tests save for those which entailed conformance testing relative to frequency hopping requirements.
-This continuous test mode modulated the carrier frequency using a pseudo random binary sequence.
+Various test modes were used to simulate the DUT's normal modes of operation in the absence of companion equipment.
+A continuous transmission test mode was used for all tests save for those which entailed conformance testing relative to frequency hopping requirements and receiver spurious emissions.
+The continuous test mode modulated the carrier frequency using a pseudo random binary sequence.
 A frequency hopping test mode was used for those tests which represented a frequency hopping sequence used in normal operation.
+A receiver test mode was used to measure the DUT's receiver spurious emissions as well as emissions from the DUT's digital circuitry.

 Tests were performed on three channels.
-The channel number, frequency, and power settings are shown in the table below.
+The channels, frequencies, and power settings were as shown in the table below.